kilicserhat93/airbnb_boston/README.md

 # airbnb_boston
 Works on Airbnb Boston Home Data

+NOTE: I am having problem with publishing the post about this project from my Medium account.
+I will publish it whenever I solve.

 1-Motivation For The Project:

 I prepared this project for my online course homework.